mindsterapps/chaty/README.md

 ## Additional Information

+- **Sample Project**: Check out the [Fire Chat](https://github.com/aswintbbc/fire_chat) repository for a complete example of how to use the Chaty plugin in a real-world application.
 - **Contributing**: Contributions are welcome!
 Feel free to submit issues or pull requests.
 - **License**: This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-- **Support**: For any issues or feature requests, please open an issue on [GitHub](github.com/mindsterapps/chaty/issues).
+- **Support**: For any issues or feature requests, please open an issue on [GitHub](https://github.com/mindsterapps/chaty/issues).

 Happy coding!
+I don't want coffee 😊